openebs-archive/node-disk-manager/README.md

   * `cd $GOPATH/src/github.com/openebs && go get github.com/openebs/node-disk-manager`

 * Setup build tools:
-  * By default node-disk-manager enables fetching disk attributes using udev.
+  * By default, node-disk-manager enables fetching disk attributes using udev.
 This requires udev develop files.
 For Ubuntu, `libudev-dev` package should be installed.
   * `make bootstrap` installs the required Go tools

 * run `make` in the top directory.
 It will: